thoward02/insightsGG/README.md

 # InsightsGG
 This is the unofficial python API for [Insights.gg](https://insights.gg/) The API is written around the idea that you do have an account with the site that has [PRO access](https://insights.gg/insights-pro), and are using this API for Overwatch.
-If you"re looking to pull stats from smash, I"m sorry but I haven"t dove into that section yet, but if you want me to, feel free to contact me C:
+If you're looking to pull stats from smash, I'm sorry but I haven't dove into that section yet, but if you want me to, feel free to contact me C:

 # Credits
 All of the code is being written currently by Aud, who is currently pursuing a career in esports coaching, and works in the OW Collegiate scene and does pick up coaching.

-A lot of the API guidance has been from [HSL"s Aplox](https://twitter.com/_aplox?lang=en) and [HSL"s Josh](https://twitter.com/tschoschi90?lang=en).
+A lot of the API guidance has been from [HSL's Aplox](https://twitter.com/_aplox?lang=en) and [HSL's Josh](https://twitter.com/tschoschi90?lang=en).
 Huge thanks to those two, who came to me looking to pump out this API for the entire scene.
-They"ve been here every step of the way and have offered so much guidance.
+They've been here every step of the way and have offered so much guidance.

-As for the API itself, while written all by Aud, there has been massive help from Norapuro at insights for answering the THOUSANDS of questions I"ve had about the program as a whole.
+As for the API itself, while written all by Aud, there has been massive help from Norapuro at insights for answering the THOUSANDS of questions I've had about the program as a whole.

 If you have any questions at all feel free to hit the HSL boys or I up:
 ```Javascript